-RSB Group primarily focuses on asset protection, training foreign entities, preventive electronic security measures, and other services.170 Its establishment of a cyber unit is notable; that is almost all we know about it.
+RSB Group primarily focuses on asset protection, training foreign entities, preventive electronic security measures, and other services.169 Its establishment of a cyber unit is notable; that is almost all we know about it.
 Secrecy is a hallmark of Russian PMCs and their capabilities.
+Much of the public knowledge about Russian PMCs and their weapons comes from journalist interviews with former Wagner Group fighters.